Top 10+ Things to Do On The North Shore O’ahu Hawaii

 But as a non-beach person, I loved the lobby of the Turtle Bay Resort.
 I was able to spend the hottest part of the day completely in the shade… but still with a jaw dropping views and fresh air.

-The cafe in the lobby of the resort is also accessibly to anyone, not just guests (and apparently, this is the student hub on the North Shore!).
+The cafe in the lobby of the resort is also accessible to anyone, not just guests (and apparently, this is the student hub on the North Shore!).
 Pick up a coffee (or lunch) and just enjoy the views of the beach and waves from their floor to ceiling windows.

 You also still get all the fresh Hawaiian air because the lobby is actually open on one side.